PaperPrototype/Intro-Coding-and-Computers/03 - C/Notes/english.md

 > ```

 IEEE
 > Institute of Electrical and Electronics Engineers.
-They decided the format for Floats in memory
+They decided the format for the `float` type in memory

 Truncation
 > Cutting off the decimal places when use an int, or convert a float to an int.
-It is best to NOT do convert from a float to an int, and round the number.
+It is best to round the number before converting from a float to an int.

 Compiler directives
 > Code that tells the compiler to do something in the pre-process stage.